MITHaystack/HOPS/doc/reference/source/hops4/developer_guide/user_plugin.rst

 2. **Custom Plot Functions** -- replace the default fringe plot with your own
 3. **Python Control Files** -- write the entire control config as a Python script

-Each category is covered below with the exact API, file placement, and control file syntax required for each extension.
+Each category is covered below with the API, file placement, and control file syntax required for each extension.

+.. important:: In order to use the embedded python interpreter (and enable user python plugins) HOPS4 *must* be built with the cmake option ``HOPS_ENABLE_EMBEDDED_PYTHON=ON`` (enabled).

 1. Where to Install Your Python Scripts
 ========================================